Home › Strategy › How Price Monitoring Affects Your Ad Performance, and How to Get In Front of It

-Price comparison, as referenced in this article, is the act of comparing product prices in your store with the same, or very similar, products in other stores.
+Price monitoring, as referenced in this article, is the act of comparing product prices in your store with the same, or very similar, products in other stores.

-There are different price comparison tools out there that can easily help you compare your prices with your competitors.
+There are different price monitoring tools out there that can easily help you compare your prices with your competitors.
 Frigginyeah.com, price2spy.com, pricemanager.com and wiser.com just to mention a few.

 It could, for example, be comparing a pair of Bose 700 headphones.

 Or, it could be comparing similar three-foot lightning cables.

 The first example with headphones is fairly simple, but the comparison in the second example, with generic cables, is much harder.

 When we discuss price monitoring, we are referencing products that are easily compared across stores, which will often be branded products.
 It’s still possible to use price monitoring even if you sell generic or DTC products; it’s just harder to know exactly what products you are supposed to be comparing prices with.

 Pricing is one of the biggest factors when it comes to whether your store makes the sale.
 In the example below, where would you buy the Bose 700s?

 Nationwide Distributors is selling them for $80 cheaper than Bose and Best Buy.

 It’s the same product.
 It’s the same guarantee.
 You’re just buying them $80 cheaper.